dgvirtual/jar-search-api/README.md

 - PHP 7.4 or higher
 - SQLite3 module for PHP
-- Web server (Apache, with some configuration – perhaps others as well)
+- Web server (Apache or PHP's native development server; easy to adapt to other servers supporting PHP)

+No Composer; no external PHP libraries; no external DB (runs on SQlite3)

-- Tested mostly on Linux, should work on Windows with php as well
+Tested mostly on Linux, should work on Windows with php as well

 ## Installation